Premises Liability Attorney

 - We believe you have the right to claim full compensation for what happened to you.
 We focus our efforts on helping our clients by pursuing the maximum possible compensation.

 - Our legal team at Malloy Law Offices, LLC places high importance on helping each client reach their goals.
-Our committed staff and Premises Liability lawyers in Bethesda strive to make a difference in our clients’ lives through superior, personalized service, strong legal knowledge and above all, hard work on your personal injury case.
+Our committed staff and Premises Liability lawyers strive to make a difference in our clients’ lives through superior, personalized service, strong legal knowledge and above all, hard work on your personal injury case.

 Categories in Premises Liability Cases